 This report is available to users in India for ₹40,000 + applicable taxes

-2016-17 Industry profitability improved on account of increase in occupancy rates
+Industry profitability improves on account of increase in occupancy rates in fiscal 2017

-Impact of Goods & Service tax (GST) on Hotels Industry
+Impact of Goods and Services Tax (GST) on hotel industry

-The impact of GST is expected to be neutral as post the implementation of new tax slabs, state level taxes (luxury tax) has been removed from thesystem.
-The luxury taxes were as high as 15% in New Delhi and as low as 5% in Noida.
-For cities.
+The impact of GST is expected to be neutral as, post the implementation of new tax slabs, state-level taxes (luxury taxes) have been removed from the system.
+The luxury taxes were as high as 15% in New Delhi and as low as 5% in Noida, for cities.
 As per the new tax structure, rooms with a rateranging between Rs 2,500-7,500 will be taxed at 18% and rooms with a rate of more than Rs 7,500 will be taxed at 28%.
-As per CRISIL Research, theoverall tax burden on the consumer has gone down with the introduction of one tax system and no impact on demand is expected on the industry as awhole.
-However, with premium hotels falling in both tax slabs, there is a slight shift in demand we can expect at the property level but within the samecategory.
+As per CRISIL Research, overall tax burden on the consumer has reduced with the introduction of the one-tax system and no impact on demand is expected on the industry as a whole.
+However, with premium hotels falling in both tax slabs, we can expect slight shift in demand at the property level but within the same category.

 Amendment in the liquor ban law to benefit hotel players

 From April 1, 2017, premium segment hotels, which fall within 500 m of a national highway or state highway, were directed to stop selling/serving liquor on account of ban on sale of liquor imposed by the Supreme Court.

 In August 2017, with the court lifting the ban and allowing all liquor stores on highways within municipal limits to sell liquor, hotel players were relieved, as loss of business on account of liquor ban was impacting revenue of major hotel chains in India.